We carry out independent, in-depth research of different aspects of New Zealand's education system.

 ERO’s team of education experts are based across New Zealand and work closely with schools and ECE services every day.
 Our Evidence and Insights are led by:

-Chief Executive/Chief Review Officer
+Acting Chief Executive and Chief Review Officer